Explains ShipStation Connect's features, how to install, launch, and configure its settings, and set up for use with multiple accounts.

 ShipStation Connect is a downloaded application that passes print jobs from your ShipStation account to your printer hardware.
-Think of it as the bridge between ShipStation's web app and your printer workstations.
+Think of it as the bridge between ShipStation's database and your printer workstations.

 You are not required to use ShipStation Connect to print your documents from ShipStation, but it does make your printing process more efficient and versatile.